Search results for

 iPhone owners can toggle through ANC, transparency, and off from their phones or with the earbuds’ onboard controls.

 The main problem here is missing features because the main reason anyone buys AirPods of any flavor is the extras that come with the earphones.
-Because Android phones don’t have the requisite hardware to properly make use of the H1 or H2 chip in the AirPods themselves, there are a number of issues it causes.
+Because Android phones don’t have the requisite hardware to properly make use of the H1 or H2 chip in the AirPods themselves, there are several issues it causes.
 Unfortunately, you need an iPhone to get access to all of the functions baked into the earbuds, so Android users will have to live without:

 1. Spatial audio